 As of January 2009, HPT entered into a partnership with the Disabled American Veterans (DAV) in order to raise awareness and funding for the cause.
 In fact, one percent of every HPT prize pool goes toward DAV programs.
 The HPT holds additional celebrity charity tournaments to raise funds for DAV and also runs various DAV public service announcements during its weekly television programs.

-Have you played in a Heartland Poker Tour event?
+Have you played in any Heartland Poker Tour events?
 If so, please share your experience below.

 Until next time.